globalzon/yaamp/README.md

 	web/loop2.sh
 	web/block.sh

-Start one stratum per algo using the run.sh script in the config folder, where the x11.conf is located as in:
+Start one stratum per algo using the run.sh script with the algo as parameter.
+For example, for x11:

-	stratum x11
+	run.sh x11

 Edit each .conf file with proper values.

 Look at rc.local, it starts all three backend shells and all stratum processes.
+Copy it to the /etc folder so that all screen shells are started at boot up.

 All your coin's config files need to blocknotify their corresponding stratum using something like: